 The Bottom Line

 Can you eat ice cream on your period?
-Food experts do not recommend it because they are against eating foods rich in sugar during menstruation.
+Food experts say you should eat foods rich in sugar with moderation during menstruation.
 However, if menstruating women crave ice cream, they are advised to talk to a professional about healthy substitutes.

 Do not be fooled into believing that eating ice cream during that time of the month can reduce your menstrual cramps or pain.
 There are no studies that prove this belief.
 However, various studies prove that eating ice cream can contribute to weight gain and bloating due to the high calories and sugar content.